 Following on the heels of the May 31 profile on South Carolina state representative Tonquin E. LaGrone, we continue our stay in South Carolina to highlight one Satterwhite Junius Wall, another oddly named "Palmetto State" legislator.
 After locating Wall's name on a roster of past South Carolina representatives a day or two ago I immediately began a search for more information on his life, as well as a portrait of him.
 While I managed to find a meager amount of biographical material on White and his stature in Marion County, finding a photograph of the man proved to be more difficult than I had hoped!
-After checking through my usual newspaper haunts and Google Books, my search came up empty, but a day or two later was rewarded by discovering the youthful looking portrait of Mr. White shown above, discovered in the 1907 yearbook for his alma mater, the University of South Carolina.
+After checking through my usual newspaper haunts and Google Books, my search came up empty, but a day or two later was rewarded by discovering the picture Mr. White shown above, discovered in the 1951 South Carolina state legislative manual.

 Satterwhite "Satter" Junius Wall was born in Marion County on March 29, 1886, being one 0f eight children born to Hugh Giles (1840-1909) and Sarah Jane Watson Wall (1847-1929).
 The reasoning behind his being bestowed the names "Satterwhite Junius" are unknown at this time, and as a youth enrolled at the University of South Carolina.
 He was a member of the Euphradian Society and graduated from the school's teaching department in the class of 1907.
 He would continue study at the Peabody University and Columbia University, and in the early 1910s began what would become a lifelong connection and interest in the educational affairs of his home county of Marion.